Yaa-K/devops-learning-journey/linux/linux_notes.md

 `groups` to check group of the user\
 `cat etc/group` to print all the groups in your system\
-`cat etc/passwd` It’s a text file that stores information about all users on the system.\
+`sudo groupmod -n newgroup oldgroup` to change the groupname/ `cat etc/passwd` It’s a text file that stores information about all users on the system.\
 `useradd -u 2020` the -u flage helps you customize the user iD `id<username>` Shows your user ID (UID), group ID (GID), and groups you belong to